|Balance Transfer Rating:||3.5 / 5|

 Low, average and high APR possibilities

 When it comes to balance transfer cards, the HSBC Gold Mastercard has a lower range of possible APR options.
-After the introductory period, you’ll qualify for a variable APR of 12.99 percent to 20.99 percent based on your credit score.
+After the introductory period, you’ll qualify for a variable APR of 13.99 to 23.99 percent based on your credit score.
 While you can’t know for sure where you will fall in the range before applying, it is important to consider the possibilities before choosing this card.

 If you are at the high end however, carrying a balance on this card might not be the best choice for you, especially if it will take you more than the 18-month intro period to pay off your remaining balance.
 Instead, consider a card with a smaller APR (even if it means less rewards).

 No matter the APR you qualify for, you should take advantage of the interest-free period to pay off as much of your balance as possible.

 No rewards and limited benefits

 The HSBC Gold Mastercard does not offer any traditional rewards like miles or cash back, but it does come with a few benefits that other balance transfer cards do not.
 Travel benefits – including trip planning assistance, emergency roadside services and travel accident insurance – as well as shopping benefits such as extended warranty, price protection and purchase protection let users enjoy a few perks without paying an annual fee or higher APR.

 If you want to continue to earn rewards while you finance a larger purchase, consider alternatives such as the Capital One Quicksilver Cash Rewards Credit Card.